Unlocked (2017 film): Plot

 She and Alcott confront Khaleel in a Moroccan restaurant, where he confesses he no longer believes in the radical extremism he promotes.
 Though he has given the courier a stand down order, Khaleel anticipates that Mercer will still proceed with the attack.
 While following an associate of Lateef, Racine discovers Alcott is working with Sutter, and the two fight; Racine escapes after Alcott is killed by an aggrieved third party.
 Racine approaches Knowles, who agrees to help Amjad stand in as the courier to meet with Mercer's representative.
 Knowles reveals to Racine that intelligence from the French DGSI suggests senior parties in the CIA allowed the Paris attack to take place, as one of the victims killed in the bombings was a CIA whistle blower.
 Romley's team track the bullets used in the killing of their men who apprehended Lateef to an AT308C sniper rifle, which is revealed to have been checked out of a Metropolitan Police armoury by corrupt MI5 operative John Wilson.
 Wilson, a part of the team providing cover for Knowles operation, guns down his fellow operatives, injures Knowles but fails to kill Racine.
 Amjad is killed in the crossfire.

 Racine heads to a meeting point organized by Sutter, where Lasch is not only alive but conspires with him.
 Racine kills Sutter, and, after a brief struggle, Lasch escapes.
 Racine tracks him to a warehouse outside of Wembley Stadium, where a sold-out game of American football is due to be played.
 Lasch reveals he wants the biological attack to occur; the visiting Americans will transport the virus back home and force the US Government to take the threat of biological warfare seriously.
 After shooting Wilson, Racine and Lasch engage in a brief fight, after which he falls to his death and Racine disarms the virus canisters.
 Knowing that Mercer will flee to Syria, Hunter instructs her to intercept him en route.
 As Mercer is about to meet with a contact in Prague, Racine cuts a deep incision into his groin, opening his femoral artery, killing him.
 Hunter meets with Racine and welcomes her back to active duty.

 Cast

 In addition, Philip Brodie plays Wilson, a corrupt MI5 officer, while Tosin Cole plays Amjad, a young taxi driver and Racine's friend.

 Production

 On September 23, 2010, Warner Bros. optioned the film, with Lorenzo di Bonaventura set to produce.
 On April 7, 2014, Noomi Rapace joined the cast, with Mikael Håfström set to direct.
 On September 7, 2014, Michael Douglas and Orlando Bloom joined the cast.
 On November 6, 2014, John Malkovich and Toni Collette joined the cast.
+During the production, Bloom accidentally broke Rapace's nose.

 Principal photography began on November 3, 2014, and ended on January 17, 2015.